Saj1234/llm-document-analysis/README.md

           --build-arg DATABASE_CONNECTION_URL="mongodb://llm-mongodb:27017"
    ```
 2. ***Running the app and the MongoDB database in their own containers.***
-   Since the there are two container running which needs to be communitcating with each other, it makes sense to run the container in the same docker network.
+   Since the there are two container running which needs to be communicating with each other, it makes sense to run the container in the same docker network.

    When you have you docker network created you can specify the network name with the `--network` with `docker run` command.